NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

-@mainpage

-## Documentation of the general interpolation library iplib
+# Documentation of the general interpolation library - iplib

-January, 2014
+## Introduction

-The NCEP general interpolation library (iplib) contains Fortran 90 subprograms to be used for interpolating between nearly all grids used at NCEP.
+The NCEP general interpolation library (ip2lib) contains Fortran 90 subprograms to be used for interpolating between nearly all grids used at NCEP.
 The library is particularly efficient when interpolating many fields at one time.
-The library has been extensively tested with AIX and Intel Fortran compilers.

 There are currently six interpolation methods available in the library: bilinear, bicubic, neighbor, budget, spectral and neighbor-budget.